 Elfreda Audsley: Writer and artist

-A self-portrait of Elfreda Audsley, used as an illustration for her children's story 'Quiddlekin', published in 1931
+An illustrator of the 'narrator', drawn by Elfreda Audsley for her children's story 'Quiddlekin', published in 1931

 Elfreda Audsley: Writer and artist